 “People marry each other for profoundly important reasons, and no one should divorce until they deal with those things that caused them to marry and then want to divorce each other.” – Carl Whitaker

 Divorce does not have to be a failure.
 Choosing to end heartache and fighting and wanting to start a new life can be a good choice but it better not be premature.
-You owe it to yourself, your spouse and your children.
-Starting a new life with someone else that you could be would happier with certainly sounds appealing and a relief after what seemed pointless but if you as a partner have not learned anything about what actions, choices, and beliefs led you to your divorce then you won’t know how to prevent that from happening again in the future.
+You owe it to yourself, your spouse and your children, if you have any.
+Starting a new life with someone else that you could be happier with certainly sounds appealing and a relief after what seemed pointless but if you as a partner have not learned anything about what actions, choices, and beliefs led you to your divorce then you won’t know how to prevent that from happening again in the future.